ZHEEZL/NotAnotherAnimeTheme-2/README.md

       * [NotAnotherAnimeTheme](https://betterdiscord.app/theme/NotAnotherAnimeTheme)
 3. Place the theme file inside of the BetterDiscord `themes` folder.
 4. Restart the Discord client either by right clicking the tray icon and clicking "Quit Discord" or by pressing Ctrl+R inside the client.
-5. Go to User Settings in Discord > Themes > Select `NotAnotherAnimeTheme v3.2 by puckzxz#2080`
+5. Go to User Settings in Discord > Themes > Select `NotAnotherAnimeTheme 2 v1`

 ### For Powercord
 1. Ensure Powercord is installed on your computer.
 If not, install it [here](https://powercord.dev/installation).